KuwtC/TicTacToe/docs/designReport.md

 ## Test driven design

 The project was developed with test driven development as a guiding principle.
-This means unit tests were written for any and all functions at the same time as the functions themselves.
+This means unit tests were written for any and all functions in the game logic at the same time as the functions themselves.

 ## Coding standard